pestyld/ExcelMasterywithSAS_Workshop/README.md

 - The final workbook will be placed in the **production** > **output** folder.

 ### Final Note
 - The last worksheet creates a schedule plot.
-The schedule plot uses a static data for the reference line.
-However, the data label is dynamic, and will always be the date you run the programs.
+The schedule plot uses a static date for the reference line.
+However, the data label is dynamic, and will always be the date you run the program. **So the reference line and the date will not match**.
 This is done to show that if the data was updated on the backend, you can dynamically update the visualization.
+In this scenario, the data is static.